-Here comes the fear: Performance review anxiety and how to handle it
+Performance review anxiety and how to handle it

 Just about everyone finds performance reviews stressful.
 So, if they're your primary method of giving employee feedback, they can actually be a huge source of anxiety.
 But that doesn't have to be the case.
-A feedback-centric workplace culture focussing on continuous performance management and frequent employee feedback can turn review meetings from something you dread into something you positively anticipate.
+A feedback-centric workplace culture should focus on continuous performance management and frequent employee feedback.
+This can turn review meetings from something you dread into something you positively anticipate.
 So let's look at the relationship between anxiety and performance reviews, and how to untangle them.

 Stress versus anxiety

-Stress: Put simply, stress is a short term response to a given stimulus.
+Stress: Put simply, stress is a short-term response to a given stimulus.
 Common sources of workplace stress include working long hours, having to complete a difficult or otherwise off-putting task.
-While stress is a normal part of human psychology, and not indicative of mental illness in and of itself.
+Stress is a normal part of human psychology, and not indicative of mental illness in and of itself.

 Anxiety: It can be easy to think of anxiety as a synonym for stress.
 After all, anxiety is the worry that things might go wrong, and it can certainly be a source of stress.
 But it's important to underscore the difference between anxiety the emotion, and anxiety the long-term mental health disorder.

 Why do employees get anxious about performance reviews?

 Unless you've gone to great lengths to keep your staff informed about the state of their performance, chances are that they're going into their review meetings feeling a lot of ambiguity.
 A major source of performance review anxiety for employees is that they don't know what to expect.

 How managers can protect staff from anxiety